 - Dried cannabis flower can remain viable for six months to a year.

-- Concentrates like waxes or dabs can typically stay usable for several months, and cannabis oils can stay fresh for a year or more when stored away from light and heat.
+- Concentrates as waxes or dabs can typically stay usable for several months, and cannabis oils can stay fresh for a year or more when stored away from light and heat.

 - Most cannabis edibles, except for candies and lozenges, have a relatively short shelf life, largely because of their other food ingredients.
 So, it’s important to follow label guidelines about storing and using these products.